Expedition: The Great Escape: 2014-15

 The dancers who performed at the market distributed business cards at the end of their performance.
-If you want to learn to Tango – these guys are probably the best!
+If you're in BA for a while and want to learn to Tango – these guys are probably the best!

 San Telmo Sunday Market and La Boca

-10.00 am – The market hadn’t really kicked off so we caught the 29 bus from San Telmo to La Boca.
-Tell the bus driver to let you off at Caminito.
-It’s not a terribly safe area but the driver will let you know where’s best to get off.
+10.00 am: The market hadn’t really kicked off so we caught the 29 bus from San Telmo to La Boca.
+You can ask the bus driver to let you off at 'Caminito'.
+It’s not a terribly safe area but the driver will let you know where’s best to alight.

 The buildings and streets here are stunning and colourful.

-The vibe however is completely fake and the area is overrun with tourists, so if it’s authenticity you’re after you won’t find it here but that’s not to say you won’t have a good time.
+The vibe however is a little staged and the area is overrun with tourists, so if it’s authenticity you’re after you won’t find it here but that’s not to say you won’t have a good time.
 Consider La Boca a big colourful open air museum with tatty gift shops littered throughout with some staged tango dancing on the side.

 Spend an afternoon in the park

-Go to the market – pick up some wine, cheese and picnic food and take a stroll around one of the many city parks.
-There are a few to choose from, and they’re not amazing but in a city like Buenos Aires it’s almost essential to find yourself a bit of open space to escape the hectic city life.
+Go to the market, pick up some wine, cheese and picnic food and take a stroll around one of the many city parks.
+There are a few to choose from and in a city like Buenos Aires it’s almost essential to find yourself a bit of open space to escape the hectic city life.
 We went to the Tres de Febrero Park.

 Go to Uruaguay